 - The loudness is measured in decibels.
 The decibels show how loud the sound is only relative to something.
-As a standard reference level, we use two scales: the threshold of the human hearing (0dB SPL — its minimum) and the operating level of digital systems (0dB FS — its maximum).
+As a standard reference level, we use two scales: the threshold of human hearing (0dB SPL — its minimum) and the operating level of digital systems (0dB FS — its maximum).

 - The speed of the vibrations is measured in Hertz.
 The frequency range of the human hearing is 20 Hz — 20000 Hz.
 We divide this range into three groups: lows, mids, and high frequencies.
 We hear lows and highs quieter than the mid ones.

 - The variety of different sounds is based on the summary of simple vibrations on top of each other — the harmonics.
-The harmonics are made of its fundamental tone and the overtones.
+The harmonics are made of fundamental tone and overtones.
 If the vibrations are not in mathematical relation to each other, we perceive them as noise.